Cleveland Guardians: 2011–present: Antonetti/Chernoff/Francona era

 From August 24 through September 15 during the 2017 season, the Indians set a new American League record by winning 22 games in a row.
 On September 28, the Indians won their 100th game of the season, marking only the third time in history the team has reached that milestone.
 They finished the regular season with 102 wins, second-most in team history (behind 1954's 111 win team).
 The Indians earned the AL Central title for the second consecutive year, along with home-field advantage throughout the American League playoffs, but they lost the 2017 ALDS to the Yankees 3–2 after being up 2–0.

 In 2018, the Indians won their third consecutive AL Central crown with a 91–71 record, but were swept in the 2018 American League Division Series by the Houston Astros, who outscored Cleveland 21–6.
 In 2019, despite a two-game improvement, the Indians missed the playoffs as they trailed three games behind the Tampa Bay Rays for the second AL Wild Card berth.
 During the 2020 season (shortened to 60 games because of the COVID-19 pandemic), the Indians were 35–25, finishing second behind the Minnesota Twins in the AL Central, but qualified for the expanded playoffs.
 In the best-of-three AL Wild Card Series, the Indians were swept by the New York Yankees, ending their season.

-In February 2025, Larry J. Dolan, who owned the team since the year 2000 and served as the longest owner in the history of the Cleveland franchise, died.
-His son Paul, who is listed as the team's "Owner/CEO/Chairman," has held ownership duties over the team since 2013, and is also the only of Larry J. Dolan's children who has held major leadership roles over the Guardians.
+In February 2025, Larry Dolan, who owned the team since the year 2000 and served as the longest owner in the history of the Cleveland franchise, died.
+His son Paul, who is listed as the team's "Owner/CEO/Chairman," has held ownership duties over the team since 2013, and is also the only of Larry Dolan's children who has held major leadership roles over the Guardians.
+In May 2026, Cleveland Heights native and NFL football player Travis Kelce became a minority owner.